 The Rural and Minority Health Research Center goals are to:

-- Conduct methodologically rigorous and policy-relevant research to provide a clear picture of health status, health care needs, and health services utilization among rural and minority populations
+- Conduct methodologically rigorous and policy-relevant research to provide a clear picture of health status, health care needs, and health services utilization among rural and minoritized populations

-- Investigate policies aimed at improving health and reducing barriers to care among rural and minority populations, especially persons experiencing poverty
+- Investigate policies aimed at improving health and reducing barriers to care among rural and minoritized populations, especially persons experiencing poverty

 - Assess the resources available to, and barriers experienced by, rural and safety net health care providers

 - Promote the professional development of researchers and health care professionals to promote health equity

 - Facilitate cross-disciplinary collaborations between researchers and community partners wishing to bridge research and practice

 - Provide expert advice to national, state, and local governments and constituency groups to empower policy development and advocacy

 The Rural Health Research Centers are funded by the Federal Office of Rural Health Policy (FORHP).
 Currently, Centers are funded through a four-year cooperative agreement.
 This research Center has produced research products funded by FORHP during the following years.